FreeDatesApp/.github/profile/README.md

 ---

-🎨 UI/UX Internship (Figma) 💡

-We’re offering a limited number of real-world, guided design internships in our product design team.
-You’ll work inside Figma on a live product with mentorship from a highly experienced design lead.

-💡 Join us if you want to:

-✅ Build your skills in: UX flows, mobile-first UI design, design systems, prototyping in Figma ✅ Learn about ethical gamification, AI feedback loops, and human psychology in design ✅ Get weekly reviews, guidance, and hands-on mentoring ✅ Collaborate with developers and help shape a meaningful, people-first product ✅ Be considered for a future paid role when we raise funding

-📌 Program Format:
-- Starts: June 2025 (3-month program)
-- Daily Meetings: 11am (Melbourne Time – attend at least 3 per week)
-- Commitment: ~10 hrs/week (minimum 8 weeks to get a certificate/references)
-- Fee: $25/week (No lock-in, you pay as you go)
-- Format: Remote (Google Meet + Discord)

-💬 Why do we charge for it?
+# 🎨 Tech Stack & Tools:
+**Development:**
-- It boosts commitment and focus
+- Flutter (Dart) for web and mobile
-- It supports the time mentors spend reviewing your work
-- It helps us sustain operations in this pre-funding stage
+- Firebase Firestore
+- Google Cloud (functions, static hosting, static buckets
+- TypeScript/NodeJS & Python
+- OpenAI/Gemini
+**UI/UX:**
+Figma, user interviews and user testing, prototyping **Testing:**
+Playwright automation

 ---
 # 🧩 Our Team & Future

+We are a small new team at the moment (4 people), but will eventually grow up to 12 people in near future.

 ### Team Roles:
-- **Founder/Product Owner** – Builds product architecture & vision
+- **Founder/Product Owner** – Builds product architecture & vision  (1 -> 2)
-- **Dev Leads** – Own features, mentor, and guide juniors
+- **Leads** – Own features, mentor, and guide juniors  (1 -> 3)
-- **CodeCampers** – Learn, contribute, and grow skills
+- **Juniors** – Learn, contribute, and grow skills (2 -> 7)

 ### Path to Growth:
 - Contribute.
 Get noticed.
 - Earn trust and ownership.
 - Rise as the product rises.

 We reward initiative, not credentials.
 We promote based on value, not résumé.